saltstack/salt/doc/ref/configuration/master.rst

 Default: ``''``

-Specify the returner to use to log events.
-A returner may have installation and configuration requirements.
+Specify the returner(s) to use to log events.
+Each returner may have installation and configuration requirements.
 Read the returner's documentation.

 .. note::